October 11, 2020

 Red is the color of the Hephaestus stone, Vulcan's stone.

 The frequency of the lines in both hexagrams and trigrams is low at the bottom line and high at the top line.
 Low frequencies have the power to reach far.
 The two trigrams with a 'different' line at the bottom have this power.
-The rumble of an earthquake travels for miles through the earth and according to the Chinese in antiquity thunder comes from the earth as well.
+The rumble of an earthquake travels for miles through the earth and according to the Chinese in antiquity thunder and lightning come from the earth as well.
 Wind can reach even further in the space below heaven.

 The sons belong with the earth (two yin lines, 1 yang line), the daughters with heaven (two yang lines, one yin line).